 Introduction

-Today I am writting about my project for Google Summer of Code 2020, improving the Wireshark USB HID dissector.
+Today I am writing about my project for Google Summer of Code 2020, improving the Wireshark USB HID dissector.
 This summer, with the help of Tomasz Moń, I am taking upon the task of writing a HID report descriptor parser and adding annotations for HID data in Wireshark.

 Moving forward with this project, I have some personal goals.
 I would really like to have Wireshark dissect the HID vendor pages – vendor data.
 That will make it easier for people without much HID knowledge to reverse engineer vendor protocols and contribute to projects such as libratbag.
 My other goal was designing the report descriptor parser in such a way it would be easy to add new dissections for HID data.